zchking/docs/pages/katalon-studio/docs/getting-started.md

 Katalon Studio will provide a **Job Progress **tab to show the status of your execution as well as the **Log Viewer** to let you identify any potential problems occurred.

-That’s it!
+That's it!
 You now can open a project and execute a test using Katalon Studio.
 You can also modify parts of these provided sample projects to get you familiar with the tool.

 Where to Go Next?
 -----------------